-If your baby is unwell, sleep is going to be affected.
-It goes without saying really.
-Sometimes, your poorly baby might sleep a lot more than usual (and that can be a worry in itself) but sometimes, your poorly baby will wake a lot too.
-Read this post for tips on how to help a baby sleep through a cold- and contact your doctor if you are at all worried.
+If your baby is unwell, it goes without saying that sleep is going to be affected.
+Sometimes, your poorly baby might sleep a lot more than usual, which can be a worry in itself but at other times, your poorly baby might wake a lot too.
+Read this post for tips on how to help a baby sleep through a cold and contact your doctor if you are at all worried.

-Your baby cannot regulate her body temperature in the same way that you can, and she is also unable to snuggle down in her covers if she's feeling chilly.
+Your baby cannot regulate their own body temperature in the same way that adults can and they are also unable to snuggle down under the covers if they are feeling chilly.
 That's what you're there for.
-Being too hot or too cold is a major reason why some babies wake up at night but luckily there is a lot you can do about it.
-Check the temperature in your baby's room – ideally it should be between 16 and 20 degrees celsius.
+Being too hot or too cold is a major reason why some babies wake up at night but luckily, there is a lot you can do about it.
+Check the temperature in your baby's room – ideally, it should be between 16 and 20 degrees Celsius.
 Use a basic room thermometer to keep an eye on it, then you can add or remove layers as necessary.

-Some babies are lighter sleeper than others, and as they grow older they generally become more aware of sounds going on around them.
-Make sure that once it is bedtime, the rest of the family adhere to a bit of a tiptoe policy.
-Also make sure that there are no obvious distractions outside that could disturb sleep.
-If there are, you might want to consider a white noise machine or similar, which can block out theses noises.
+Some babies are lighter sleeper than others and as they grow older, they generally become more aware of sounds going on around them.
+Make sure that once it is bedtime, the rest of the family adhere to a quiet policy.
+Make sure too that there are no obvious distractions outside the room that could disturb sleep – loud dogs barking, traffic noises, the TV blaring.
+If there are, you might want to consider a white noise machine or similar, which can block out these noises.

-Yes, we're afraid this is true.
-Your baby's personality has a lot to do with her sleep habits.
+Your baby's personality has a lot to do with their sleep habits.
 We all have different personalities as adults, so why should babies be any different?
-Some babies find it harder to settle to sleep once they've woken up, and sometimes that can be attributed to their personality.
-If your baby is what they call a 'fussy' baby you might be able to put some of that down to personality once you've ruled out changing and feeding.
+Some babies find it harder to settle to sleep once they've woken up and sometimes that can be attributed to their personality.
+If your baby is what they call a 'fussy' baby, you might be able to put some of that down to personality once you've ruled out changing and feeding.
 For these situations, we recommend repeating the following: this too shall pass...